ArturoMarmolejo/CountryListApp/README.md

 ## Architecture

-The app follows a simple Model-View-ViewModel (MVVM) architecture without any dependency injection framework.
+The app follows a simple Model-View-ViewModel (MVVM) and Clean Architecture principles without any dependency injection framework.

 * **Data:** Represents the country data.
 * **Presentation:** Displays the list of countries using a `RecyclerView`.